-What you have in the Café is a powerful generic tool, so when you see opportunities to use the Café for a real purpose, then seize the opportunity.
+What you have in the Café is a powerful generic tool; when you see opportunities to use it for a real purpose, seize them.

-Offer the Café as a response to an issue – maybe don’t even call it a Café and do not try to “sell it” in a traditional way.
+Offer the Café as a response to an issue—maybe don’t even call it a Café —and don’t try to “sell it” in a traditional way.

 A Café should always have a strong purpose.